-You’ve probably noticed that there are – and this is a conservative estimate – about one gazillion men’s shoes brands currently on the market, and the quality of both their style and their construction can vary wildly.
+You’ve probably noticed that there are – and this is a conservative estimate – about one gazillion types of men’s shoes on the market, and the quality of both their style and their construction can vary wildly.

 For guys interested in stepping up their shoe game (pun very much intended), this can be a big problem, especially since price is not a particularly good indicator of quality.
 It’s way too easy to spend a fortune on shoes that look good one minute but fall apart the next, and far too hard to figure out which ones are worth the investment and will actually hold up.